eaobservatory/hedwig/doc/admin/call.rst

-The "Calls" page will then show a table of calls, indicating the status of each and giving links to pages about the call.
+The "Calls" page will then show a table of calls, indicating the status of each and giving links to pages about the call:

+View call
-The "View call" link takes you to the administrative interface for the call itself.
+    Takes you to the administrative interface for the call itself.
     From here you can edit the call or go to the list of proposals.

+View proposals
-The "View proposals" link takes you directly to the list of proposals for the call.
+    Takes you to a list of all proposals for the call.

+Review process
+    Takes you to the review process page for the call.
+    This page is also accessible directly from the facility home page.

 .. image:: image/call_list.png